-Here is an abstract from a study that demonstrated that Reiki helped to reduce fatigue during cancer treatment and recovery.
 Future research may investigate the impact of Reiki using more highly controlled designs that include a sham Reiki condition and larger sample sizes.

 Fatigue is an extremely common side effect experienced during cancer treatment and recovery.
 Limited research has investigated strategies stemming from complementary and alternative medicine to reduce cancer related fatigue.